safari packing guide

 – Flashlight - for walking from your room to the mess tent or should you need to go to your enclosed restroom at night, this may come in handy.
 Most lodges turn off their lights after a certain time.
 Most of the camps we suggest will have this but not a bad item to have.
 OR, use your IPhone flashlight option if you have an IPhone.

-– Mosquito repellant wipes.
+– Mosquito repellant wipes or band.

 – Medical first-aid kit.
 Take your prescriptions as a carry-on.
 A must!!